 There’s two flyers available to Drukhari, the Razorwing Jetfighter and the Voidraven Bomber.
 The Razorwing is clearly better than the Voidraven, but both have useful tricks and a Voidraven is far from the worst way to spend 165pts.

 A Razorwing is an all-singing all-dancing murderer of the skies, with an armament including two disintegrators/dark lances, a twin splinter rifle/splinter cannon, and the wonderful triple-profile Razorwing missiles.
-The most common loadout is to take the first of each option, i.e. disintegrators and twin splinter rifle, to keep the plane cheap at 135pts.
+The most common loadout is to take the first of each option, i.e. disintegrators and twin splinter rifle, to keep the plane cheap at 145pts.
 This gives you a pile of mid-strength high-AP mid-damage shots, plus the Rapid Fire 2 poison, and then your choice of missiles – of which the two most relevant profiles are either the shatterfield, which are d6 shots at S7 AP-1, re-roll wounds, or the necrotoxins, 3d3 poisoned shots which wound non-VEHICLE units on 2s.
 Much like Ravagers these took a little bit of a hit in CA, with a 10pt increase – not wholly unjustified given their prevalence in Eldar plane lists, but also not really helpful to Drukhari either.

 Movement wise you’re looking at (on top profile) 20-72″, which you may recognise as the entire length of the board.
 You can always get a Razorwing where you want it, although sadly they lack the double-turn of the Craftworld flyers so it’s a lot harder to get them back out again if you misjudge your landing zone.